wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <br>

-**Note**: To demonstrate the new capabilities made available by cluster customization, the procedures using Script Action to install R modules on a cluster have been documented.
+R**Note**: To demonstrate the new capabilities made available by cluster customization, the procedures using Script Action to install Spark and R modules on a cluster have been documented.
 For further information, see:

 * [Install and use R on HDInsight Hadoop clusters](/documentation/articles/hdinsight-hadoop-r-scripts)